 - 8.19.
-A comprehensive landscaping scheme must be submitted as part of any proposal which should respect the local character and respond to the potential amenity conflicts identified above in relation to the Nature Trail, douit and public open space to the north, and the residential properties adjacent to the site. - 8.20.
-The landscaping scheme should comprise all native species which should be suited to this area, classified as Western mares.
-Suitable tree planting could include Common Alder, Sliver Birch, Rowan, English Oak, Common Ash, Field Maple and fruit trees.
-Suitable hedging plants may include Elder,
+A comprehensive landscaping scheme must be submitted as part of any proposal which should respect the local character and respond to the potential amenity conflicts identified above in relation to the Nature Trail, douit and public open space to the north, and the residential properties adjacent to the site.
+The results of any ecological survey should also be taken into account in developing proposals and in mitigating the effects of development. - 8.20.
+The landscaping scheme should comprise all native species which should be suited to this area, classified as Western mares, and consideration should be given to including new tree and hedge planting across the site.
+Suitable tree planting could include Common Alder, Silver Birch, Rowan, English Oak, Common Ash, Field Maple and fruit trees.
+Suitable hedging plants may include Elder, Hawthorn, Holly and

-Hawthorn, Holly and Grey Willow.
+Grey Willow.

 - 8.21.
 The design of the development must avoid the discharge of surface water, instead using SUDS techniques, such as permeable surfaces to any hardstanding areas.
 Particular care should be taken in relation to the adjacent douit. - 8.22.
 The possibility of bats using the current buildings for roosting should be considered ahead of any demolition or renovation work, and if suspected or proven, appropriate mitigation measures taken.
 It would be beneficial to include suitable bird and bat boxes and other biodiversity enhancements within the design of the development to allow bats to roost and birds such as Swifts, House Martins, House Sparrows and more common species to nest.
-The applicant/agent is encouraged to contact Julia Henney at La Societe Guernesiaise early in the design process in this regard. - 8.23.
+The applicant/agent is encouraged to contact La Société Guernesiaise (or its not-for-profit subsidiary Environment Guernsey Ltd) early in the design process in this regard. - 8.23.
 The inclusion of public art as an integral part of a development or as a standalone feature will be encouraged.
 Policy GP18 requires the relationship between the development and the public realm to be considered and expects proposals to enhance the character and functionality of the locality for the benefit of the public including through improving accessibility.
 Consideration should also be given to enhancing the public realm with proposals for public art.
 Public art proposals should be considered at the earliest possible stages of design to ensure that it appears and functions as an integral component of the overall design of a development rather than an add-on feature.